-|Bilateral Tubo-ovarian Abscesses after Intrauterine Insemination: A Case Report|
+|Bilateral Tubo-ovarian Abscesses After Intrauterine Insemination: A Case Report|

-|Narjes Noori1, Marzieh Ghasemi1, Abdulbaset Maleknejad2, Nasim Behnoud3|
+|Narjes Noori1, Marzieh Ghasemii1, Abdulbaset Maleknejad2, Nasim Behnoud3,4,5|

-|1Department of Obstetrics and Gynecology, Pregnancy Health Research Center, Zahedan University of Medical Sciences, Zahedan, Iran
+|1Pregnancy Health Research Center, Zahedan University of Medical Sciences, Zahedan, Iran

 2Department of General Surgery, Zahedan University of Medical Sciences, Zahedan, Iran

-3Research institute for Islamic and Complementary Medicine, Iran University of Medical Sciences, Tehran, Iran
+5Research Institute for Islamic and Complementary Medicine, Iran University of Medical Sciences, Tehran, Iran

 Viewed : 2073 times

 Downloaded : 12216 times.

-Keywords : Intrauterine insemination, Infertility, Pelvic Inflammatory disease
+Keywords : Intrauterine insemination, Infertility, Pelvic inflammatory disease

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

 Cite By, Google Scholar